 The stability of a fixed-rate mortgage is a huge appeal and allows homeowners to manage their money with confidence.

 If you have your heart set on a super high-priced home, a jumbo loan might be your best option to lock it down.
 Jumbo home loans are larger than the conforming loan limit in your area.

 Jumbos generally have higher down payment requirements – sometimes higher than 20% – and require sufficient assets and excellent credit.

 VA loans are guaranteed by the U.S. Department of Veterans Affairs and allow service members, veterans, and eligible surviving spouses to purchase homes without making a down payment.
 Just like other fixed-rate mortgages, VA loan interest rates are locked in for the lifetime of the loan.

-FHA Loans are insured by the Federal Housing Authority and require a small down payment, typically in the 2.5 to 5 percent range.
-There are no income limits; however there are limits on how much you can borrow.
-Typically an FHA mortgage loan will be relatively small compared to home prices in your area.
+FHA loans are insured by the Federal Housing Authority and require a small down payment, typically in the 2.5 to 5 percent range.
+There are no income limits; however, there are limits on how much you can borrow.
+Typically, a FHA loan will be relatively small compared to home prices in your area.

 Remember – the right mortgage has a big impact on how much you end up paying upfront, monthly, and over the lifetime of your loan.
 Selecting a mortgage is an important decision, so be sure to shop around and reach out to a financial advisor before you make your final choice.
 It's also always a good idea to keep an eye out on market rates to help you monitor and predict any changes in interest rates.